You may be entitled to County Council help with transport costs to school, sixth form college or college of further education if you:

 So that we can decide whether or not you are eligible for financial support towards your transport costs to sixth form or college you will need to complete our online form.

-Please note: This form is for the current academic year 2018/19 only.Post-16 and college transport application form
+Please note: This form is for the academic year 2019/20 only.Post-16 and college transport application form

 - It can take up to 4 weeks for us to respond to your application.